Code99it/4F5LCD/README.md

 ## 5. Haftungsausschluss
 ## 5. Disclaimer

-- Nicht autorisiert, geprüft oder freigegeben von Audi AG; keine offizielle Verbindung zum Hersteller.
+- Nicht autorisiert, geprüft oder freigegeben durch einen Fahrzeughersteller; keine offizielle Verbindung zu Herstellern der VAG-Gruppe.
 - Jegliche Nutzung erfolgt auf eigene Verantwortung.

-- Not authorized, tested, or approved by Audi AG; no official affiliation with the manufacturer.
+- Not authorized, tested, or approved by any vehicle manufacturer; no official affiliation with any brand of the VAG group.
 - Any use is at your own risk.